deckhouse/deckhouse/modules/301-prometheus-metrics-adapter/docs/USAGE.md

 metadata:
   name: {{ .Chart.Name }}-hpa
 spec:
-  # Указывается контроллер, который нужно масштабировать (ссылка на deployment или statefulset).
+  # The cpntroller to be scaled (reference to a deployment or statefulset).
   scaleTargetRef:
     apiVersion: apps/v1beta1
     kind: Deployment